Sarthak221198/Netflix-Clone-DevSecOps/README.md

 - Install **Jenkins**, **Docker** and **trivy** and required dependencies.

 **Jenkins**
-Jenkins is an open-source automation server used for CI/CD (Continuous Integration/Continuous Deployment).
+ is an open-source automation server used for CI/CD (Continuous Integration/Continuous Deployment).
 It automates the build, test, and deployment process of software development and integrates with various tools like Git, Docker, Kubernetes, and Trivy.

 ```sh
 vi jenkins.sh